Healthy Homes Assessment Tomoana

 Insulation Tomoana

-Insulation for underfloor and ceilings is a requirement to all rental homes since 1 July 2019.
-All landlords and property managers are required to ensure that the insulation is up to standards that are in line with the latest quality.
-In some instances, existing ceiling insulation or insulation in the sub floor space might need to be added or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent homes from 1 July 2019.
+Property managers and landlords have to ensure that the insulation meets the new standard.
+In certain situations, the old ceiling insulation as well as insulation within the subfloor space might need to be filled with or replaced.

-A house that is well-insulated can help control condensation and reduce the chances of dampness and mould, and will also make much easier for the house to hold heat.
+A house that is well-insulated will help to control condensation and reduce the chances of mould and dampness, and also makes it easier to allow the household to keep the heat.

-The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation resists heat flow.
+The "R" signifies thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
 The greater the R-value, the better the insulation.

 Check out the complete details of this Healthy Homes insulation standard.